-Prior work by MJB&A (2020) conducted in consultation with the New Jersey Environmental Justice Alliance and members of the Coalition for Healthy Ports NY NJ demonstrated that emissions from diesel trucks and buses emit higher levels of air pollution, which can lead to even greater health concerns in populations more directly exposed to diesel emissions.3 Communities located adjacent to ports and related goods-movement infrastructure (e.g., warehouses, logistics centers, rail yards, etc.) experience higher levels of truck traffic, both from surrounding thruways and on local streets, which exacerbates health concerns.
-Since these emissions are local in their effects, policies to reduce transportation emissions from medium- and heavy- duty vehicles can improve the health and well-being of communities in urban areas or around transportation corridors, which are often home to people of color, low income residents, or those who are otherwise vulnerable or disadvantaged.
+Prior work by ERM (2020) conducted in consultation with the New Jersey Environmental Justice Alliance and members of the Coalition for Healthy Ports NY NJ demonstrated that emissions from diesel trucks and buses produce higher levels of air pollution, which can lead to greater health concerns in populations exposed to diesel emissions.3 Communities located adjacent to goods-movement infrastructure (e.g., warehouses, intermodal terminals, logistics centers, rail yards, etc.) experience higher levels of truck traffic, both from surrounding thruways and on local streets, which exacerbates health concerns.
+Since these emissions are local in their effects, policies to reduce transportation emissions from medium- and heavy-duty vehicles can improve the health and well-being of communities in urban areas or around transportation corridors, which are often home to people of color or low income or those who are otherwise vulnerable or disadvantaged.
 But to ensure reductions in those communities, program requirements on truck manufacturers, such as the Advanced Clean Truck and Heavy-Duty Omnibus Rules discussed below, would need to be accompanied by additional policies designed specifically with these communities in mind.

-For the study of New Jersey, MJB&A modeled three Clean Truck policy scenarios with increasing levels of ambition.
-Under the least aggressive scenario-state adoption of California's Advanced Clean Truck (ACT) rule (allowable under the Clean Air Act)-estimated cumulative net societal benefits total almost \$11 billion (in constant 2020\$) through 2050, compared with the baseline scenario.
-These net societal benefits include the monetized value of climate and public health benefits resulting from reduced GHG, NOx, and PM emissions in the state, including up to 85 fewer premature deaths and 91 fewer hospital visits from breathing polluted air.
+For the study of Illinois, ERM modeled three Clean Truck policy scenarios with increasing levels of ambition.
+Under the least aggressive scenario-adoption of California's Advanced Clean Truck (ACT) rule (allowable under the Clean Air Act)-estimated cumulative net societal benefits total almost \$22.7 billion (in constant 2020\$) through 2050, compared with the baseline scenario.
+These net societal benefits include the monetized value of climate and public health benefits resulting from reduced GHG, NOx, and PM emissions in the state, including up to 310 fewer premature deaths and 347 fewer hospital visits from breathing polluted air.
 Net societal benefits also include net cost savings to fleets from operating zero-emission trucks, and savings to all residential and commercial electricity customers due to lower electric rates made possible by the additional electricity sales for electric vehicle charging.
-Under the ACT scenario, by 2050 annual cost savings for New Jersey fleets are estimated to be more than \$446 million, and annual bill savings for electric utility customers in the state could reach an estimated \$70 million.
+Under the ACT scenario, by 2050 annual cost savings for Illinois fleets are estimated to be \$1.2 billion, and annual bill savings for electric utility customers in the state could reach an estimated \$62 million.

-The most aggressive policy scenario (100 x 40 ZEV + Clean Grid, discussed below) results in turnover of virtually the entire New Jersey M/HD fleet to zero-emission vehicles (ZEVs) by 2050, together with a shift to cleaner electricity generation sources.
-Cumulative net societal benefits through 2050 increase to over \$21 billion under this scenario, and there will be an estimated 303 fewer premature deaths and 325 fewer hospital visits.
-In 2050 estimated annual fleet cost savings also increase, to \$843 million, and electric customer annual bill savings increase to an estimated \$81 million.
+The most aggressive policy scenario (100 x 40 ZEV + Clean Grid, discussed below) results in turnover of virtually the entire Illinois M/HD fleet to zero-emission vehicles (ZEVs) by 2050, together with a shift to cleaner electricity generation sources.
+Cumulative net societal benefits through 2050 increase to more than \$44.6 billion under this scenario, and there will be an estimated 878 fewer premature deaths and 995 fewer hospital visits.
+In 2050 estimated annual fleet cost savings also increase, to \$2.4 billion, and electric customer annual bill savings increase to an estimated \$103 million.